-There are many various information stealers on the Internet, here are a couple of examples: ArkeiStealer, RedLineStealer and CStealer.
-As a rule, programs of this type are designed to steal a range of sensitive information that could be misuses to generate revenue in one or another way.
-It is common that cyber criminals behind them target banking-related details, however, quite often they seek to steal other sensitive information as well.
+There are many information stealers on the internet including, for example, ArkeiStealer, RedLineStealer and CStealer.
+Generally, programs of this type steal a range of sensitive information that could be misused to generate revenue.
+Cyber criminals commonly target banking-related details, however, they often seek to steal other sensitive information as well.

 How did Oski infiltrate my computer?

-Research shows that cyber criminals attempt to trick users into infecting computers with Oski through a deceptive page offering to download and install an application which supposed to deliver latest updates on COVID-19.
-This page gets opened when users have their router's DNS settings hijacked by cyber criminals.
-To be more precise, when those settings are configured to use DNS servers operated by the attackers/cyber criminals.
-Those servers send victims to an address which displays a page encouraging them to download and install Oski which is disguised as a legitimate app from WHO (World Health Organization).
+Research shows that cyber criminals attempt to trick users into infecting computers with Oski through a deceptive web page - this offers download and installation of an application designed to deliver the latest updates about COVID-19.
+The web page is opened when the router's DNS settings (pertaining to the targeted user) are hijacked by cyber criminals.
+I.e., when the settings are configured to use DNS servers operated by the attackers/cyber criminals.
+The servers redirect victims to an address displaying a web page encouraging them to download and install Oski, which is disguised as a legitimate app from the World Health Organization (WHO).

 Software and files should never be downloaded from unofficial pages.
-Other channels like third party downloaders (and installers), Peer-to-Peer networks (e.g., torrent clients, eMule), freeware download pages, should not be used too.
-The safest way to download files and programs is by using official websites and direct links.
-Attachments and website links in irrelevant emails should not be trusted (opened).
-Especially if such emails are sent from unknown, suspicious addresses.
-Simply said, email contents should be opened only when there is not reason to think that it may cause installation of malware or other damage.
-Installed software should be updated and activated with tools and/or functions that are designed by official developers.
+Other channels such as third party downloaders (and installers), Peer-to-Peer networks (e.g., torrent clients, eMule), freeware download pages, should not be used.
+The safest way to download files and programs is using official websites and direct links.
+Attachments and website links in irrelevant emails should not be trusted or opened, especially if such emails are sent from unknown, suspicious addresses.
+In summary, email contents should be opened only when you are certain it will not cause installation of malware or other damage.
+Installed software should be updated and activated with tools/functions that are designed by official developers.
 Both third party activation and updating tools can be designed to spread malware.
-Besides, it is not legal to use tools that supposed to activate licensed programs for free.
-Operating system should be regularly scanned for threats with a reputable antivirus or anti-spyware software, detected threats must be eliminated as soon as possible.
+Furthermore, it is illegal to use tools that supposedly activate licensed programs free of charge.
+Operating systems should be regularly scanned for threats with reputable antivirus or anti-spyware software, and detected threats must be eliminated immediately.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Screenshot of a deceptive website offering visitors to install application which supposed to deliver latest updates on COVID-19:
+Screenshot of a deceptive website inviting visitors to install an application that supposedly delivers the latest updates about COVID-19: